Greek War of Independence: Central Greece

-The first regions to revolt in Central Greece were Phocis (24 March) and Salona (27 March).
+The first regions to revolt in Central Greece (then known as Roumeli) were Phocis on 24 March and Salona on 27 March.
 In Boeotia, Livadeia was captured by Athanasios Diakos on 31 March, followed by Thebes two days later.
 When the revolution began, most of the Christian population of Athens fled to Salamis.
 Missolonghi revolted on 25 May, and the revolution soon spread to other cities of western Central Greece.
 The Ottoman commander in the Roumeli was the Albanian general Omer Vrioni who become infamous for his "Greek hunts" in Attica, which was described thus: "One of his favourite amusements was a 'Greek hunt' as the Turks called it.
 They would go out in parties of fifty to a hundred, mounted on fleet horses, and scour the open country in search of Greek peasantry, who might from necessity or hardihood have ventured down upon the plains.
 After capturing some, they would give the poor creatures a certain distance to start ahead, hoping to escape, and then try the speed of their horses in overtaking them, the accuracy of their pistols in firing at them as they ran, or the keenness of their sabres' edge in cutting off their heads".
 Those not cut down or shot down during the "Greek hunts" were impaled afterwards when captured.

 The initial Greek successes were soon put in peril after two subsequent defeats at the battles of Alamana and Eleftherohori against the army of Omer Vrioni.
 Another significant loss for the Greeks was the death of Diakos, a promising military leader, who was captured in Alamana and executed by the Turks when he refused to declare allegiance to the Sultan.
 The Greeks managed to halt the Turkish advance at the Battle of Gravia under the leadership of Odysseas Androutsos, who, with a handful of men, inflicted heavy casualties upon the Turkish army.
 After his defeat and the successful retreat of Androutsos' force, Omer Vrioni postponed his advance towards Peloponnese awaiting reinforcements; instead, he invaded Livadeia, which he captured on 10 June, and Athens, where he lifted the siege of the Acropolis.
 After a Greek force of 2,000 men managed to destroy at Vassilika a Turkish relief army on its way to Vrioni, the latter abandoned Attica in September and retreated to Ioannina.
 By the end of 1821, the revolutionaries had managed to temporarily secure their positions in Central Greece.